 If they exist, what kind of places the beings with magical superpowers would inhibit?
 Nothing less than magical, for sure!

 Could Suối Tiên Mũi Né in Vietnam be one of those places?
-You should check it out by yourself.

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.